-Students rotate through three placements while further continuous training is offered through weekly half hour webinar sessions.
-Student teams of two (2) will be assigned to work for a company for each 5 week micro placement, matched by the BETS Coordinator on the basis of student skillset and identified learning goals.
+Students rotate through two 7-week placements while further personalized training is offered for a week in between placements.
+Student teams of two (2) will be assigned to work for a company for each micro placement, matched by the BETS Coordinator on the basis of student skillset and identified learning goals.

 Potential placement tasks for Engineering and Math students include: